Portland police officers on leave after man dies at hospital

 When Portland State University officers found the man, there was a struggle, so they requested assistance from Portland Police officers.
 The man was restrained and taken to a nearby hospital for treatment.

-The Portland Police have launched an internal administrative investigation and two Portland Police officers will remain on leave until the review is completed.
+The Portland Police have launched an internal administrative investigation and two Portland Police officers, James DeAnda and Jared Abby, will remain on leave until the review is completed.